lnfernal/Discord-Account-Generator-1/README.md

 # DISCLAIMER
 This github repo is for **EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS REPO.**
+I have nothing to do with this incase it is utilized for malicious usage.